pb99u069/cardano-api-documentation/examples/simpleTx.md

 ## Generate keys

-First, we want to create a key pair of type `VerificationKey PaymentKey` and `SigningKey PaymentKey`.
-To get the singing key, the `cardano-cli` command `address key-gen` uses `generateSigningKey :: Key keyrole => AsType keyrole -> IO (SigningKey keyrole)` from the cardano-api under the hood.
+First, we need to create a key pair of type `VerificationKey PaymentKey` and `SigningKey PaymentKey`.
+To get the singing key, the `cardano-cli` command `address key-gen` uses the cardano-api function `generateSigningKey :: Key keyrole => AsType keyrole -> IO (SigningKey keyrole)` under the hood.

 `keyrole` can be a `ByronKey`, `PaymentKey` (by default) or a `PaymentExtendedKey`, resulting in `AsByronKey`, `AsPaymentKey` or `AsPaymentExtendedKey` values for `AsType keyrole`.

 The functions for the cryptographic key are coming from the cardano-crypto-class package, for PaymentKeys we use the public-key signature system Ed25519, Ed25519DSIGN being an instance of the [class DSIGNAlgorithm](https://github.com/input-output-hk/cardano-base/blob/dd60865a18478aa7f2936693da952cd22d76b080/cardano-crypto-class/src/Cardano/Crypto/DSIGN/Ed25519.hs)

-having a signing key, cardano-cli uses the `getVerificationKey :: SigningKey PaymentKey -> VerificationKey PaymentKey` function which is defined in the `Key` class of which `PaymentKey` is an instance.
+having built a signing key, cardano-cli uses the `getVerificationKey :: SigningKey PaymentKey -> VerificationKey PaymentKey` function which is defined in the `Key` class of which `PaymentKey` is an instance.

 ```haskell
 -- cardano-cli